-The adaptive nature of the MAP® and MPG® assessments makes them appropriate for students with a wide range of skills and needs.
+The adaptive nature of MAP® GrowthTM and MAP Growth K–2 assessments makes them appropriate for students with a wide range of skills and needs, including special needs homeschool testing.
 For those students who need accommodations, use the following guidelines.
 Please carefully consider the accommodations given to students during instruction, so that accommodations are as consistent as possible between the classroom and assessments.

 The following accommodations may be used with any student.